kaluzniacki/ardu_wing/sections/crrcsim.md

 A bit of practice, mostly for not turning too near the ground, and for keeping an even airspeed, has been good.

+Needed to use OpenTX Companion to get Joystick recognized.
+_"pat6789.
+2y ago
+MacBook Air M1, Taranis QX7 Access.
+Couldn't get the Mac to recognize it as a game controller.
+When I plugged it in with USD (thought ANKER hub) a prompt would come up on Taranis screen for Joystick or mass storage selected joystick, that didn't do it.
+Opened Open TX companion 2.3.
+Preferences menu, third page under Simulator settings There's a little box Joystick Enable.
+Ticked that, now I'm playing Aerofly 9!"_

+Had to restart CRRC Sim after using OpenTX to enable joystick - this was in the settings panel.
+Still need to configure a bit to get the right channel and inversion mappings.
+Not clear if the model I have has ailerons.
+And, it would be good to select an electric model.
+The Allegro E-Lite worked very nice.
+It took some config, but I think this will help prep me for actually flying.
+I could either look for a Ranger 1600 model for CRRC Sim, or maybe just increase the wing loading on the Allegro to get it to handle more like I expect the Ranger to fly.
+I could also try that pattern ship which should be a faster.
+I wonder if I can put Ardupilot SITL into CRRC to get my own configurations and fly autopilot and so on.
+I expect to have a flying plane soon, so I should look at the fields - maybe in QGroundControl and plot out some initial flights, even just getting the trim right and landing.

 ## Simulation in the Loop

 CRRCSim is supposed to be usable in Ardupilot as a SITL solution.
 I've tried a little bit, and not had luck just yet.